Racopokemon/ImageSort/README.md

     * This might already fix some micro-lags!
   * I had the impression that the ImageView loads one image after another, so internally its working with a queue, and probably this queue depends on the creation time of each image.
     * --> Use this to our advantage to load the upcoming images (depending on the scrolling direction) first
+* Action indicator.
+An icon flashing in the middle of the screen or the whole screen shortly being lighter or so.
+Always consider, that both black and white images must work.
+  * It flashes on slow windows commands, like open in explorer.
+Also on shortcuts, that don't show another feedback, maybe F5, maybe Ctrl+C, if I ever implement it.
 * Usage window
   * Simple window with slideshow (inside the gallery which is also a window with a slideshow USE "Pagination" its already implemented!) that shows the usage, 3 slides with the hints or so
 * Percentage bar